kunlee0910/kunlee0910.github.io/_pages/research.md

 ---
 {% include base_path %}

-The main themes of my projects include (1) pensions and economic inequality, (2) labour market inequalities and policy, (3) the political economy of welfare state reforms, and (4) work-family reconciliation and demographic outcomes.
+The main themes of my projects include (1) pensions and economic inequality, (2) labour market inequalities and social policy, (3) the political economy of welfare state reforms, and (4) work-family reconciliation and demographic outcomes.
 My doctoral thesis can be openly accessed through [Oxford University Research Archive](https://ora.ox.ac.uk/objects/uuid:9b64014a-4796-4150-b772-40f323fb2ce1).
 For transparency and reproducibility of research, I intend to share replication files for all my studies as they are published.
 The website is being updated accordingly.